Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

 Overview: RRGs were originally limited to writing product liability insurance, but the federal act was amended in 1986 allowing various forms of commercial liability insurance.
 Currently, RRGs write more medical malpractice coverage than any other line of business.
 At the same time, while healthcare has historically accounted for a large percentage of RRG formations and numbers, it has also recently accounted for the majority of closures.

 In 2014, the total number of active RRGs fell but RRG premium levels remained constant, according to Strategic Risk Solutions.
 The number of active RRGs dropped from 261 in 2012 to 238 in 2014.
 This number is slowly increasing again as 2018 saw 239 active RRGs and the market remains strong.

 Status: At the request of Congress, the Government Accountability Office conducted studies of the RRG market to assess the impact of the LRRA.
 The GAO studies found RRGs had a small but important impact in their niche markets, and were generally successful.
 However, the study also concluded there were some weaknesses, and RRGs would benefit from more consistent regulation by the states.
-This led to the formation of two NAIC working groups to develop consistent guidelines for the states, which eventually became accreditation standards.
+As a result, the NAIC worked to develop consistent guidelines for the states, which eventually became accreditation standards.
 The Risk Retention Group (E) Task Force is currently charged with reviewing the work of other NAIC groups related to financial solvency regulation and determining whether such should apply to RRGs through the accreditation standards.
-The Risk Retention (C) Working Group is charged with monitoring and reviewing developments in case law and rehabilitation proceedings related to risk-retention groups and if warranted making appropriate changes to the Risk Retention and Purchasing Group Handbook.